 How does it do that?

-Siteground is one of those hosts from where you can get a free SSL certificate from Let’s Encrypt (even if you are on shared hosting environment).
+Siteground is among the hosts that allow you to get a free SSL certificate from Let’s Encrypt without Shell Access to the server (even if you are on a shared hosting environment).
 Everything is wrapped in a nice looking user interface hence making it easier for users to protect their data.

 How Credible Is It?

-The free SSL certificates by Let’s Encrypt has put a great impact on the successfully running businesses.
-Free SSL is available to anyone who wants it.
+The free SSL certificates by Let’s Encrypt have put a great impact on the successfully running businesses.
+Free SSL is available to anyone who wants to get SSL certificate for website.
 Renewals are free too.
 Let’s Encrypt is run by a public benefit organization.

-Since Let’s Encrypt poses a threat to the paid SSL businesses, some folks are kinda running an anti-marketing campaign against Let’s Encrypt.
+Since Let’s Encrypt poses a threat to the paid SSL businesses, some folks are kind of running an anti-marketing campaign against Let’s Encrypt.
 People looking to incorporate SSL in their websites are being misled into believing that the free certificates are somehow buggy and insecure.
 That is complete misinformation.

 The resulting encryption by an SSL certificate depends entirely on your certificate & SSL/TLS configuration and does not depend on the Certificate Authority (i.e. Let’s Encrypt).
-As the official LE client creates 2048 bit certificates, I can say these are secure.
+As the official LE client creates 2048-bit certificates, I can say these are pretty much secure!
 Everything else depends on your config.
 On the other hand, Let’s Encrypt certificates are more transparent and auditable.

 The question here is that of the credibility of Let’s Encrypt.
 Is it a trustworthy way of getting SSL certificates?

 Do you know that Let’s Encrypt makes no money out of offering free SSL certificates?
 It is also an organization that relies on donations for its operations.
-The fact this initiative is backed by companies like Automattic, Sucuri, Mozilla, Google and Facebook says plenty about the authenticity too.
+The fact that this initiative is backed by companies like Automattic, Sucuri, Mozilla, Google, and Facebook, says plenty about the authenticity too!